sukhik/fybr/src/pages/blog/post9/index.md

 1:00am - I read "The Importance of Being Earnest," by Oscar Wilde.
 I do a little writing and acting.
 I invent some amazing comedy, come up with amazing ideas for shows, cartoons and films.
 I'm loving the creativity...I should have recorded the whole event.

-4:00am - I use Headspace when I'm trying to hit the hay.
+4:00am - When I start trying to hit the hay, I do a 20min Goodnight meditation on Headspace.
 I fall into a dreamy asleep.

 Daily Total: $3000